Minor Director: Jordan Ermilio, Ph.D., P.E., MSWRE, RPCV

 ---|---|---|

-Fall: Professional Elective |
+Fall: Professional Elective | Fall: Technical elective | Professional elective |

-Fall or Spring: VESL Capstone - may also be completed the summer after Junior year |
+Spring: Technical Elective | Spring: Professional elective | Fall or Spring: VESL Capstone - may also be completed the summer after Junior year |

-Fall or Spring: Introductory Course EGR 2002 |
+Fall or Spring: Introductory Course EGR 2002 | Fall or Spring: VESL Leadership Seminar | |

 Fall or Spring: VESL Seminar EGR 5001 |

-In some cases students might need to take more than 5-credits during the final year of the program, and in some cases summer programs would supplement the above framework.
+In some cases, students might need to take more than 5-credits during the final year of the program, and in some cases summer programs would supplement the above framework.
 For example, during any summer, students could complete a VESL field assignment along with a course to accumulate between 1-7 credits.